reddit/achilles-sdk/README.md

 4. Create a PR in the achilles repo with the newly upgraded achilles-sdk version

 <b>Note:</b> There are several other repos that also consume achilles-sdk but the current pattern is to allow consumers to update at their own leisure.
 The main repo that should for sure be updated to adopt the latest features is `reddit/achilles`.

-## Questions

-If you have any questions, please reach out to the `#achilles` Slack channel.